angrysky56/cli-mcp-server/README.md

 These changes should prevent Claude Desktop from freezing on simple commands while still allowing complex operations to work properly with shell operators like && and |.

-## Improved Error Handling and Resilience in v0.2.2
+## Improved Error Handling and Resilience in v0.2.2/v0.2.3

-The latest update (v0.2.2) fixes the issue where the server would freeze when handling error responses.
-This version includes a complete overhaul of the error handling system to ensure that Claude always receives a valid, properly formatted response regardless of what happens during command execution.
+Version 0.2.2 fixed the issue where the server would freeze when handling error responses, with a complete overhaul of the error handling system.
+Version 0.2.3 adds log rotation and optimized logging to prevent excessive log file growth.

 Key improvements: